 The brain’s connectivity determines our ability to perceive the world around us.
 This connectivity is largely defined by synapses: the sites where neurons transmit signals to one other and which provide the basic means for neuronal communication.

-Csaba Földy is an Assistant Professor and a Co-Director of the Brain Research Institute.
+Csaba Földy is an Associate Professor and Co-Director of the Brain Research Institute.
 He studied physics in Budapest, Hungary, and then received his Ph.D. in Neurosciences at UC Irvine, USA.
 As a postdoctoral fellow, he joined the laboratories of Profs.
 Thomas C. Südhof and Robert C. Malenka at Stanford University, USA, where he started to work on cell-adhesion molecule signaling and developed combined approaches for electrophysiological and molecular profiling of single neurons.
-In 2014, he received an ERC Starting Grant (later replaced by and SNF - ERC Transfer Grant).
+He received an ERC Starting Grant in 2014 (later replaced by and SNF - ERC Transfer Grant).